tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

                 "gasLimit": 6500000
             }
         }
-    This creates the [ganache-cli](https://github.com/trufflesuite/ganache-cli) command with a few config variables. `networkId` is arbitrary, as long as you aren't using one of the public ids such as 1, 3, 4, 42, etc. You can update `gasPrice` or `gasLimit`, but for now lets leave these defaults.
+    This creates the [ganache-cli](https://github.com/trufflesuite/ganache-cli) command with a few config variables. `networkId` is arbitrary, as long as you aren't using one of the public ids such as 1, 3, 4, 42, etc (see [Test Networks Explanation](https://medium.com/coinmonks/ethereum-test-networks-69a5463789be)).
+You can update `gasPrice` or `gasLimit`, but for now lets leave these defaults.

 3. Ganache will also take an optional mnemonic.
 This mnemonic serves to generate the private keys to be given starting balances of ether.
 Every Ethereum blockchain must start with some starting amount, otherwise there is nothing to trade.
 Without a mnemonic, Ganache will randomly generate these private keys, but let's create one just so it is consistent between runs.